Marionette.Toolkit.Component

 The component is built to work out of the box.

-When instantiating a component you can pass various options including ViewClass
+When instantiating a component you can pass various options including ViewClass or initial component state.

 const MyComponentView = View.extend({